zooba/PTVS-wiki/Selecting-and-Installing-Python-Interpreters.md

 ![Add Python Environment](Images/AddPythonEnvironment2.png)

-Here we've entered "C:\Python27_x64" as the **prefix path**.
-Clicking "Auto-detect" will attempt to fill in the remaining information. **Path** is the path to the interpreter executable, commonly the prefix path followed by `python.exe`, while **Windows Path** is the path to the non-console executable, often `pythonw.exe`. **Library Path** specifies the root of the standard library, but this value may be ignored if PTVS is able to request a more accurate path from the interpreter. **Architecture** is normally detected and filled in for you, and **language version** can be selected from the drop down menu.
+Here we've entered `D:\pypy-2.5.0-win32` as the **prefix path**.
+**Path** is the path to the interpreter executable, commonly the prefix path followed by `python.exe`, while **Windows Path** is the path to the non-console executable, often `pythonw.exe`.
+Clicking "Auto-detect" will attempt to fill in the remaining information based off the executable at **path**, and will look for `python.exe` under **prefix path** if not specified yet.
+**Library Path** specifies the root of the standard library, but this value may be ignored if PTVS is able to request a more accurate path from the interpreter.
+**Architecture** is normally detected and filled in for you, and **language version** can be selected from the drop down menu.

-**Path Environment** Variable is the environemnt variable that the interpreter is going to look at to find search paths.
+**Path Environment** Variable is the environment variable that the interpreter is going to look at to find search paths.
 PTVS will change the value of the variable when starting Python so that it contains the project's search paths.
 Typically this property should be set to `PYTHONPATH`, but some interpreters use a different value.

 You can delete environments you have added by coming back to this Cofiguration page and clicking **Remove**.